TheLastCylon/ecosystem/documentation/statistics_keeper.md

 }
 ```

-You'll notice 8 entries there, each one with their details and timestamps of when
+You'll notice this is a list of entries, each one with their details and
-they were gathered and all the other data you've seen in the previous sections.
+timestamps of when they were gathered and all the other data you've seen in the
+previous sections.

 Again: